StrongRay/StrongRay.github.io/index.md

 **Repeatable success is achievable only through discipline**

 Whether it's coding or Data Science.
-The keeping of a LOGbook and “Documenting your code” in a jupyter notebook helps remind yourself 3 months after you come back.
+The keeping of a LOG book and “Documenting your code” in a jupyter notebook helps remind yourself 3 months after you come back.
 Here’s a code sniplet of the notebook showing an image predict on s25.jpg.
 A high level of confidence shows that the recognition is perhaps more sure.
 Adding a THRESH variable can make the system ignore any prediction less than 0.x%

 ![Prediction](/assets/images/s1.png)